tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 Migrations are **not** allowed to require GitLab installations to be taken offline unless _absolutely necessary_.
-Downtime assumptions should be based on the behavior of migration when performed using PostgreSQL, as various operations in MySQL may require downtime without there being alternatives.
+Downtime assumptions should be based on the behavior of the migration when performed using PostgreSQL, as various operations in MySQL may require downtime without there being alternatives.

 When downtime is necessary the migration has to be approved by: